What to look for when buying property for SB 9 development

 When performing a lot split under SB 9, each lot must retain at least 40% of the lot's original size.
 That means the split can range from 50/50 to 60/40.
 Each lot must also be at least 1,200 square feet.

-Properties are best suited for an SB 9 lot split when situated on large lots—ideally over 7,500 square feet.
+Properties are best suited for an SB 9 urban lot split when situated on large lots—ideally over 7,500 square feet.
+This will allow plenty of room for a comfortably sized unit and some outdoor space for each unit.
+In most cities, however, lots as small as 2,400 square feet are eligible for subdivision.

 2. How level is the lot?